YanzhuGuo/YanzhuGuo.github.io/index.md

 I completed an engineering diploma at [Ecole Polytechnique](https://www.polytechnique.edu/) and an undergraduate degree at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I also spent some time as a research intern at [Apple AIML](https://machinelearning.apple.com/).

 I come from Beijing and have lived in New York and Shanghai before settling in Paris for the moment.
 I enjoy learning new languages and exploring off-the-beaten-path destinations through solo backpacking.
 I also love to paint, make pottery and write creative non fiction.
+See some of my recent work [here](https://yanzhuguo.github.io/menu/art.html).

 <br>
 <br>